nielsen research

 • Attention Processing

-measures sustained focus and shifts in focus over time
+measures sustained focus and shifts in attention over time

 • Memory Activation